 Subcontracting your e-marketing?

-The anti-spam rules specifically say that they do not affect your obligations in relation to personal data under the Data Protection Act 1988.
-Under that Act individuals (as opposed to businesses) can prevent you from processing ‘personal data’ (which includes using it to send them unsolicited marketing emails) without their consent.
+The anti-spam rules do not affect your obligations in relation to personal data under EU Regulation 2016/679 General Data Protection Regulation.
+Under the GDPR, individuals (as opposed to businesses) can prevent you from processing 'personal data' (which includes using it to send unsolicited marketing emails) without consent.

 Always take legal advice.